MaciejPokrzywinski/powerapps-docs/powerapps-docs/user/export-to-excel-online.md

  > [!NOTE]
  > By design, you can’t do a File > **Save As** in Excel Online.
 If you do, you’ll get a **Can’t Save Workbook** error message.

+## Known limitations

+1. Data export is limited to 5k records

+The amount of record that can be exported from a view in Model-Driven App to Excel Online is limited to 5k records.
+To export more records use for example [Export to an Excel static worksheet](/power-apps/user/export-excel-static-worksheet)